toolster462/atdd_training/assessments/initial/questions.md

 additional personnel and time.

 What type of things are not good to automate?
-Simple functions, sanity checks, adhoc testing
+Simple functions, sanity checks, ad hoc testing

 What criteria do you consider for automating a test?
 How often is it used?
 How complex is it and where is it on